Okanjo/okanjo-docs/docs/Constants.md

 :   `7` Order has been abandoned and has not been confirmed.
 Occurs when an order is created but neglected for too long.
 `PENDING_REDEMPTION`
 :   `8` Deal item is waiting for the buyer to redeem at the vendor.
-`COMPLETE_SELLER_INSISTS_ITEM_RECEIVED`
+`COMPLETED_BY_SELLER`
 :   `9` Pickup item was marked as received by the seller.
-Pickup should typically be marked as received by a buyer, though many buyers forget or simply do not, leaving the seller high-and-dry for 30 days.
+Pickup should typically be marked as received by a buyer, though many buyers forget or simply do not, leaving the seller high'n'dry.

 ## OrderType